MFlowCode/MFC/docs/documentation/case.md

 - `wenoz_q` specifies the power parameter `q` used in the WENO-Z scheme.
 It controls how aggressively the smoothness coefficients scale the weights.
 A higher value of `wenoz_q` increases the sensitivity to smoothness, improving stability but worsening numerical dissipation.
 For WENO3 and WENO5, `q=1` is fixed, so `wenoz_q` must not be set.
 For WENO7, `wenoz_q` can be set to 2, 3, or 4.

 - `teno` activates the TENO scheme in place of the default WENO-JS scheme ([Fu et al., 2016](references.md#Fu16)).
 TENO is a variant of the ENO scheme that is the least dissipative, but could be less robust for extreme cases.
 It uses a threshold to identify smooth and non-smooth stencils, and applies optimal weights to the smooth stencils.
 Only available for `weno_order = 5` and `7`.
 Requires `teno_CT` to be set.
+Does not support grid stretching.

 - `teno_CT` specifies the threshold for the TENO scheme.
 This dimensionless constant, also known as $C_T$, sets a threshold to identify smooth and non-smooth stencils.
 Larger values make the scheme more robust but also more dissipative.
 A recommended value for teno_CT is `1e-6`.
 When adjusting this parameter, it is recommended to try values like `1e-5` or `1e-7` for TENO5.
 A smaller value can be used for TENO7.